sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 Same goes for the modules of the external testing frameworks like JUnit, AssertJ, Mockito and others.
 Only their published API is use-able by test classes contained in module `black.box`.

+Take a 2-minute-break and watch Sander Mak describing modular testing in his [Java Modularity: the Year After](https://vimeo.com/289846017#t=2562s) talk.
+He repeats the just introduced black box testing and gives a brief outlook to white box testing.

 Now to the not so easy part...

 ## Modular White Box Testing